dimkr/paho.mqtt.embedded-c/README.md

 ## Build requirements / compilation

-CMake builds for the various packages have been introduced, along with Travis-CI configuration for automated build & testing.
+Meson builds for the various packages have been introduced, along with Travis-CI configuration for automated build & testing.
 The basic method of building on Linux is:

 ```